AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 ### Memory issues

 The other big pain point was memory usage.
 I was using [Google Cloud Run](https://cloud.google.com/run) which is sort of like AWS Lambda where you can specify how much memory you need.
-To keep things cheap and to learn if my app needed a lot of memory, I went with the minimum of 256MiB.
-This amount seemed fine until I went to prod and Deadpendency was used on random repos.
+To keep things cheap and to learn if my app needed a lot of memory, I went with the minimum of 256MB.
+This amount seemed fine until I went to prod and Deadpendency was trying to check a wider variety of packages.

 The core issue was..
 NPM again had some rare packages that are huge, the [worst case](https://registry.npmjs.org/rendition) being 84MB uncompressed.
 It turns out that [`aeson`](https://hackage.haskell.org/package/aeson) will convert all the JSON into an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) first, before it then attempts to parse it to your type.
 This is fine when the JSON is small, or you are loading most of the contents of the JSON.
-In my case the AST apparently took about 20x the ammount of memory of the raw JSON, when I only needed a tiny amount of the data.
+In my case the AST apparently took about 20x the amount of memory of the raw JSON, when I only needed a tiny amount of the data.

 Eventually I realised I should use a [library designed to parse in constant memory](https://hackage.haskell.org/package/json-stream) and all was well.
 I can parse the 84MB file and only see 84MB used.
 I could take this even further and stream the response, but for now it is working fine as is.